divyanshiupreti11/Talket/README.md

-# 🗣️ Talklet – Real-Time Language Exchange Platform
+# 🗣️ Talket – Real-Time Language Exchange Platform

-Talklet is a full-stack web application that connects language learners worldwide through real-time chat and video calls.
+Talket is a full-stack web application that connects language learners worldwide through real-time chat and video calls.
 Users can discover new partners, practice languages live, and build global friendships.

 ---